Quansight-Labs/ndindex/docs/multiaxis-indices.md

 This is the power of multiaxis indexing in NumPy arrays.
-If we have a list of lists of elements, or a list of lists of lists of elements, and so on, we can index lists at any "nesting level" just as easily.
+If we have a list of lists of elements, or a list of lists of lists of elements, and so on, we can index things at any "nesting level" equally easily.
 There is a small, reasonable restriction, namely that each "level" (dimension) of lists (axis) must have the same number of elements.
-This restriction is reasonable because in the real world, data tends to be tabular, like bowling scores, meaning each axis will naturally have the same number of elements (and even if this isn't the case, for instance, if Bob was out sick for a game, we could easily use a sentinel value like `-1` for a missing value).
+This restriction is reasonable because in the real world, data tends to be tabular, like bowling scores, meaning each axis will naturally have the same number of elements (and even if this weren't the case, for instance, if Bob was out sick for a game, we could easily use a sentinel value like `-1` or `nan` for a missing value).

 The indexing semantics are only a small part of what makes NumPy arrays so powerful.
 They have many other advantages as well, which are unrelated to